Unit XI. Healing

 Home.
 Loss of soul causes wounds that never heal because they

-addressed and healed but simmer continually below the surface with unrequited
+and healed but simmer continually below the surface with unrequited energies.

-energies.
-Also, as a result of repression and the necessity for conformity,
+Also, as a result of repression and the necessity for conformity, the soul

-the soul becomes overpowered by the egomind whose primary wish is to keep
+becomes overpowered by the egomind whose primary wish is to keep painful

 Healing the soul is a matter of reversing the patterns that created the